 North American porcupine (Erethizon dorsatum) and Allegheny woodrat (Neotoma magister).

-In addition to the aforementioned Odes to Tools, I have poems in two anthologies: The Book of Ystwyth: Six poets on the art of Clive Hicks-Jenkins and an anthology of blogger-poets called Brilliant Coroners.
+In addition to the aforementioned Odes to Tools and Breakdown: Banjo Poems, I have poems in two anthologies: The Book of Ystwyth: Six poets on the art of Clive Hicks-Jenkins and an anthology of blogger-poets called Brilliant Coroners.
 I have an essay in New Sun Rising: Stories from Japan.
-I’ve placed poems and translations in Art Times, Bamboo, Bird Watcher’s Digest, cur.ren.cy, Frogpond, Haiku Zasshi Zo, Pivot, Poetry for the Masses, Poets for Living Waters, Reimagining Place, Studies in Contemporary Satire, The Rolling Coulter, [Slippage], The Sun, The Sylvanian, West Branch, Whale Sound, Wind and Z Miscellaneous.
+I’ve placed poems, videopoems and translations in Art Times, Awkword Paper Cut, Bamboo, Bird Watcher’s Digest, cur.ren.cy, Frogpond, Haiku Zasshi Zo, Pivot, Poetry for the Masses, Poets for Living Waters, Reimagining Place, Studies in Contemporary Satire, The Rolling Coulter, [Slippage], The Sun, The Sylvanian, West Branch, Whale Sound, Wind and Z Miscellaneous.
 A poem from Odes to Tools was reprinted in Verse Daily.
 My photos and essays have appeared in Cha, Galatea Resurrects, The Mobility Forum, Sawmill and Woodlot, tinywords, the New Hampshire Public Radio website, Cracked.com, the second edition of the college textbook Insect Behavior (two photos), the second edition of The Golden Eagle by Jeff Watson, and various other places I’ve lost track of.
-And finally, I’ve supplied the texts for half a dozen videopoems by the Belgian artist and filmmaker Swoon (Mark Neys): 12 Simple Songs and five films based on my absurdist “Manual” series.
+And finally, I’ve supplied the texts for some videopoems by the Belgian artist and filmmaker Swoon (AKA Mark Neys): Taking the Waters, 12 Simple Songs and five films based on my absurdist “Manual” series.